 The restaurant has been included for years in the book Where to Eat in Canada – and would have been again this year except that Darcy didn’t even think he’d be open so he asked to have his listing removed.

-Dining at the lighthouse
+Dining at the Cape d’Or Lighthouse

 On the night I was there for dinner there were just two other tables filled – but it was mid-week.
 My meal was superb from start to finish – and for $30 a bargain considering it included three courses – all of which were outstanding.